Jess-Vannatter/Education_Group_Project-/README.md

 The project will focus will focus on the education field, specifically mathematics achievement.
 Two of the three members are currently classroom teachers and are passionate about student learning.

 ## Data Source
-Initially, we hoped to explore data from the National Assessment of Educational Progress (NAEP).
+Initially, we hoped to investigate data from the National Assessment of Educational Progress (NAEP).
 After exploring the website, it became clear we were more interested in individual student data which was not readily accessible.
 We chose to use a "fictional" dataset due to the ethical and legal concerns about using real student data.
 The data was generated from the following website (http://roycekimmons.com/tools/generated_data/exams) which provides data solely for data science training purposes.
 This data set includes scores from three exams and a variety of personal, social, and economic factors that have interaction effects upon them.

 ### Data Dictionary
 The dataset that we chose is a simulated dataset that contains information on mathematics performance/achievement of high school students.
 The dataset includes their scores in Math, reading, and writing and other demographic information.